VIA Eden

-VIA Eden is a name of a variant of VIA's C3/C7 x86 processors, designed to be used in embedded devices.
+VIA Eden is a variant of VIA's C3/C7 x86 processors, designed to be used in embedded devices.
 They have smaller package sizes, lower power consumption, and somewhat lower computing performance than their C equivalents, due to reduced clock rates.
 They are often used in EPIA mini-ITX, nano-ITX, and Pico-ITX motherboards.
 In addition to x86 instruction decoding, the processors have a second undocumented Alternate Instruction Set.

 The Eden is available in four main versions: